eb0687/real-time-forum/README.md

 - [ ] user status
 - [ ] css for:

   - [ ] private chat
   - [ ] homepage
   - [ ] post
   - [ ] registration
   - [ ] login
   - [ ] profile

+- a proper readme file
+- no mention of docker anywhere so not sure if we need to make one

 ### extras: